T351 Week 10 - Spring 2015

 - Everyone in a group is expected to edit their own version.
 You can make a case for sharing an edit if you have a plan that provides everyone with activities and input to the final edit.

-- Final Projects - I'd like to meet with each of you regarding your final project sometime in the next two weeks.
+- Final Projects - I'll continue meeting with each of you in the coming week about your final project treatment.
 Your final pre-production work is due in two weeks.

 - Your Final Project is worth 65 points:

 - 20 points: Project design which includes: program proposal, treatment, script & other supporting pre-produciton material.